Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your website’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)

-Checklists and forms are a fantastic way to help increase user engagement and add value to your visitors.
-Forms and checklists can provide visitors with useful instructions and resources to perform a necessary task.
-Checklists and forms can also be great business planning tools.
+Adding checklists and forms to your site is a great way to increase visitor engagement and add value to your readers.
+Forms and checklists can provide step-by-step instructions and resources to perform necessary tasks.
+They are great business planning tools.

 - Disclosure Checklists